gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-camera.md

 If you haven't read those please view them first.

-In the last post we had to move the F in front of the frustum because the `makePerspective` fucntion expects it sits at the origin (0, 0, 0) and that objects in the frustum are -zNear to -zFar in front of it.
+In the last post we had to move the F in front of the frustum because the `makePerspective` function expects it sits at the origin (0, 0, 0) and that objects in the frustum are -zNear to -zFar in front of it.

 Moving stuff in front of the view doesn't seem the right way to go does it?
 In the real world